lukekarrys/lukecod.es/src/posts/2020-08-27-ios-cant-play-youtube-via-react-useeffect.md

 > #### TL;DR
 >
 > View [this example](codesandbox://safari-video-useeffect) in Safari to see how playing a video via `useEffect` won't work.
+If you're attempting to make a video play inside a React effect, use `useLayoutEffect`.

 ## useEffect vs useLayoutEffect